 - Emotional distress, including treatment for mental injuries

 - Permanent impairments, scarring, or disabilities

 We will be able to review the facts and circumstances of your case and can determine which types of damages are available.

 Our legal team always fights for the maximum amount that is available so that our truck accident clients can recover and move forward with their lives.

 Call Our Injury Lawyers to Discuss Your Case

 To make sure that you get properly compensated, it is crucial to have a lawyer on your side right away.
-Physical evidence at the accident scene such as skid marks and scuffs begin to disappear within hours after a truck accident once the police barriers are removed.
+Physical evidence at the accident scene such as skid marks and scuffs begins to disappear within hours after a truck accident once the police barriers are removed.

 Our knowledgeable attorneys will immediately intervene to ensure that all evidence is collected and preserved, that you receive the best possible care and treatment, and that the best possible team of experts is retained to evaluate and build your case.

 Our attorneys will represent you throughout every stage of your case.
-To schedule a free consultation or case evaluation with Injury Justice Law Firm, Call our office at 310-734-7974 or e-mail us using contact form.
+To schedule a free consultation or case evaluation with Injury Justice Law Firm, call our office at 310-734-7974 or e-mail us using the contact form.